 With these super tactical tips, you will save a lot of time and effort while editing your video.
 If you enjoyed this article and want to know more about how to make a video from scratch, read this extensive guide that’ll cover all the steps you would want to pay attention to, while making a video.

-And if you have any questions or want to continue the conversation, you can always hop over to the InVideo community and learn from 25K other marketers and video creators just like you!
+If you have any questions or want to continue the conversation, you can always hop over to the InVideo community and learn from 25K other marketers and video creators just like you!